olistic/warriorjs/docs/abilities.md

 title: Abilities
 ---

-An **ability** is a skill possessed by your warrior.
-You activate abilities during your warrior's turn.
+An **ability** is a skill possessed by a unit.
+As the player, you activate abilities during your warrior's turn.

 > Ability selection is the way you can customize how your warrior plays.